 The hepatic blood test makes it possible to identify certain pathologies of the liver.
 Several elements are then assayed: hepatic enzymes (alanine aminotransferase, aspartate aminotransferase, gamma-glutamyl transferase, and alkaline phosphatase), bilirubin and albumin.
 The dosage of this protein makes it possible to evaluate the synthesis capacities of the liver.

-Laboratory analyses are generally effective for:
+- Laboratory analyses are generally effective for:

-- Detect inflammation, lesions or liver dysfunction
+- Detect inflammation, lesions or dysfunction of the liver

 - Assess the severity of a liver injury

-Specify the diagnosis
+- Specify the diagnosis

-Why do a liver test?
+What is a liver test?

 To carry out a hepatic assessment, it is necessary to take a blood test.
 From this, a determination of enzymes produced by the liver or specific to this organ is carried out.
 Here are the main ones: